Chewin’ the Fat Repeat Leads to Unexpected Eagle Bonus

 “Hopefully we may have caught the eye of a few people in the new audience of viewers who saw the programme.”

-The story was highlighted by Holyrood Partnership, which provides PR in Scotland for Eagle Couriers.
+The story was highlighted by Holyrood PR, which provides PR in Scotland for Eagle Couriers.